tardis-sn/tardis/docs/physics/plasma/helium_nlte.rst

 `recomb-NLTE` (Code version)
 -----------------------------

-In the Tardis plasma, some of these equations are re-written slightly to make use of existing property methods, often using the relation:
+In the Tardis plasma, some of these equations are re-written slightly to make use of existing property methods (e.g. `PhiSahaLTE`, `PhiSahaNebular`) often using the relation:

 .. math::
     \frac{N_{i,j}}{Z_{i,j}} = \frac{n_{i,j,k}}{g_{i,j,k}}